noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

   - e.g some define a set of rules to implement tokens on the Ethereum blockchain
 - ethereum token standards: contracts which can be inherited from

+#### fungible tokens

+- when all tokens are exactly the same and have the same value
+- can be exchanged for eachother, e.g. 1 dollar bill always ==== another dollar bill

+###### ERC-20

+- most popular fungible token standard
+- standarization: wallets can show varius token balances and provide an easy transfer of tokens between addresses
+  - any application that understands ERC-20, can interact with ERC-20 tokens
+  - all they need is the contract address that implements the token

-#### NFTs
+#### non fungible tokens

-- a token
+- special type of cryptographic token which represent something unique
-  - ER-721:
-    - ERC-20 tokens, in that each individual NFT token is completely unique and not divisible
+  - are not interchangable because they all have a different value, e.g. 1 Poop !== 1 Urine, because they
+- high level NFT properties
+  - unique identifier that is directly linked to one ethereum address
+  - not directly interchangeable with other tokens 1:1, e.g. 1ETH is always === 1 ETH, whereas 1 NFT is never === another NFT

+###### ERC-721

 - ownership
   - managed throught the uniqueID and metadata that no other token can replicate
 - high level creation (minting) process
   - create a new block
   - validate info
   - record info on the blockchain
-- high level NFT properties
-  - unique identifier that is directly linked to one ethereum address
-  - not directly interchangeable with other tokens 1:1, e.g. 1ETH is always === 1 ETH, whereas 1 NFT is never === another NFT

 ##### POAP: proof of attendance protocol